maulikt04/Energy-Consumption-Prediction-by-using-Machine-learning-Techaniques/README.md

 ### Road Map of the project:
 1) Data geathering with different multiple files (In our case we have 111 files of daily_dataset_csv and 1 weather_daily_dark_sky)
 2) Data Cleaning like remove unnecessary columns, change datatype, date-time extraction, Various kind of suitable encoding methods, use various pandas joins which helpful to merge two different dataframes, fill null data by using various methods etc.
+3) Use encoding: One Hot Encoding
-3) Visulized the data by various libraries and dashboard
+4) Visulized the data by various libraries and dashboard
-4) Feature Scaling and feature selection with help of correlation study.
+5) Feature Scaling and feature selection with help of correlation study.
-5) After finish the data pre processing, we can try various machine learning models according to case of learning based methods.
+6) After finish the data pre processing, we can try various machine learning models according to case of learning based methods.
-6) Model Validation with help of various method, check and defind suitable model with valid model validation
+7) Model Validation with help of various method, check and defind suitable model with valid model validation
-7) Determine the various parameters like model accuracy, Errors, Matrix etc.
+8) Determine the various parameters like model accuracy, Errors, Matrix etc.
-8) Conclusion
+9) Conclusion

 ### Programming Language and Libraries:
 1) Python